• Soon to be established

 Kossar was not only a gallery director but also an accomplished artist specializing in printmaking, fabrics, and fiber sculpture.
 Her artistic vision influenced the gallery's exhibitions and programming, showcasing a diverse range of artworks and practices.
 Under her leadership, the gallery became a platform for both established and emerging artists, as well as a hub for community engagement.

 Kossar's impact extended beyond her administrative role.
-She was known for her dedication to fostering artistic talent and promoting the arts within the community.
-Her passing in 2020 marked a significant loss for the Tampa Bay art community.
+She was known for her dedication to fostering artistic talent and promoting the arts within the community at large.
+Her passing in 2020 marked a significant loss for the Tampa Bay cultural community.
 Her legacy continues through the programs and initiatives she established.
-The Kossar Sculpture Garden is created in her honor.
+The Kossar Sculpture Garden is being created in her honor.

 "Family Ladder," is a steel and stainless steel found object assembalge construction by Bradley Arthur.